- What are they?

 - Go into a coma, or even die

 Someone who has taken too much of an opioid may snore loudly and look like they are sleeping soundly.
 But the snoring may be a sign that they are having trouble breathing.
 Get them help right away.

 What can I do about opioid poisoning?

 If someone who has taken an opioid has passed out, is having trouble breathing or is not breathing, call 911 right away.

 Because opioids can be very dangerous it is important to store and take them safely.
 To prevent opioid poisonings:

-- Always read the label on your medication bottles.
-It will tell you what the medication is, what it is for, how much to take and possible problems.
-Check the label each time you take the medication.
+- Read the label on the bottle each time you take a medication.
+The label will tell you what the medication is, what it is for, how much to take and possible problems you could have.

 - If you have any questions about your medication, ask your doctor or pharmacist, or contact the poison center–call 1-800-222-1222, chat online or text POISON to 85511.

 - If you are taking more than one medication, keep track of them with a written schedule.
 Also keep a list to share with your doctors and pharmacist.

-- Get rid of unwanted or expired medication.
+- Safely get rid of unwanted or expired medication.